developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 </table>
 <br>

 &#50;. <b>OPTIONAL</b>: If a new `enterprisehomescreen.xml` configuration file will be deployed with the new version of EHS, **skip to Step 3**.
 Otherwise, instruct the MDM to remove the `/enterprise/usr` folder.
-This will remove any previous `enterprisehomescreen.xml` file.
+This will remove any previous config file.

 &#51;.
 It is sometimes necessary to <b>reboot the device</b> to complete the uninstallation.